-- 21 All indicators will, wherever possible, be updated on an annual basis.
-However, for some indicators, in particular local indicators, it may not be cost effective or feasible to collect on a yearly basis e.g. repeating surveys every year.
-This is in-line with MHCLG advice which confirms that some qualitative indicators can be gathered less frequently, although these should be balanced where possible with indicators more readily monitored on an annual basis. - The Council has included within Section 6 of the Core Strategy a monitoring and implementation section which identifies the Annual Monitoring Report as the main mechanism for assessing the Local Plan's performance and effect.
-Whilst the indicators are based around national guidance on monitoring and include the key Local Plan Core Output Indicators as currently specified by Central Government data requirements, other national indicators have been abolished and / or greatly reduced which has reduced the availability of previously available national datasets (paragraph 6.04 of the Core Strategy refers).
-Within the Integrated Impact Assessment prepared to accompany the Core Strategy section 21.3 summarises the IIA and statutory SEA monitoring recommendations specific to the Core Strategy.
+23 All indicators will, wherever possible, be updated on an annual basis.
+However, for some indicators, in particular local indicators, it may not be cost effective or feasible to collect on a yearly basis - e.g. repeating surveys every year.
+This is in-line with Government advice which confirms that some qualitative indicators can be gathered less frequently, although these should be balanced where possible with indicators more readily monitored on an annual basis.

+24 The Council has included within the Core Strategy a monitoring and implementation section which identifies the Annual Monitoring Report as the main mechanism for assessing the Local Plan's performance and effectiveness.
+Whilst the indicators are based around national guidance on monitoring and include the key Local Plan Core Output Indicators as currently specified by Central Government data requirements, other national indicators have been abolished and / or greatly reduced which has reduced the availability of previously available national datasets.
+The Integrated Impact Assessment (IIA) prepared to accompany the Core Strategy summarises the IIA and statutory SEA monitoring recommendations specific to the Core Strategy.
 In addition section 17.3 (page 111 in volume 3) of the IIA, prepared to accompany the adopted Sites and Policies June 2018, summarises the IIA and statutory SEA monitoring recommendations specific to the Local Plan, including the Sites and Policies Document.
 The IIA states that "Such monitoring may require a change in the way that planning application and / or building control data is collected and collated in order to meet this statutory obligation.
-Monitoring the need to update the Infrastructure Delivery Study (2012) and the future delivery of infrastructure is essential." - 23 Details of the recommended additional indicators and the current position with regards to the ability to monitor these are shown in the table below.
+Monitoring the need to update the Infrastructure Delivery Study (2012) and the future delivery of infrastructure is essential."

+25 Details of the recommended additional indicators and the current position with regards to the ability to monitor these are shown in the table below.